jed/building-brooklynjs/README.md

 Organizing
 ----------

-From finances and ticketing to logistics and development, Brian and I put a lot of work into growing BrooklynJS, and as it approached its first birthday, I was starting to feel a little burnt out.
-This was probably inevitable; I don't think anyone can create an event worth going to that runs itself on autopilot, and it's really hard being playing the roles of outgoing emcee and detail-oriented organizer at the same time.
+From finances and ticketing to logistics and development, Brian and I put a lot of work into growing BrooklynJS, in aggregate likely close to that needed to run a conference.
+As BrooklynJS approached its first birthday, I was starting to feel a little burnt out, which was probably inevitable.
+I don't think anyone can create an event worth going to that runs itself on autopilot, and it's really hard being playing the roles of outgoing emcee and detail-oriented organizer at the same time.

 Prompted by my community organizing senpai, [Gary Chou][garychou], I mentioned these feelings at the end of [a talk I gave][orbitaltalk] at [Orbital][orbital], the creative space he runs in the Lower East Side.
 I never really felt comfortable asking folks to help with the administrivia of running BrooklynJS, since it's the least rewarding part, but it didn't matter, because [Willman Duffy][willmanduffy] and [Mariko Kosaka][kosamari] showed up anyway and soon become BrooklynJS's new organizers.
 They were happy to do the behind the scenes work while Brian and I stayed on as the emcee figureheads, which was a great division of labor and made for a really smooth transition.

 Willman and Mariko brought a new energy to the event, putting a renewed focus on speaker and topic diversity, while also flexing their respectively considerable skills in [puns][willmanbeverajs] and [knitting][bgrammingknit].
-I felt it was important to stay on for a few months to help with the transition, but probably ended up overstaying my welcome before handing my emcee reins over [Jenn Schiffer][jenschiffer] and my organizer reins over to [Jasmine Greenaway][paladique] at the end of 2015.
+I felt it was important to stay on for a few months to help with the transition, but probably ended up overstaying my welcome before finally handing my emcee reins over [Jenn Schiffer][jenschiffer] and my organizer reins over to [Jasmine Greenaway][paladique] at the end of 2015.

 Reflection
 ----------

+For most of my time as a JavaScript developer, I've been a consumer of community events.
+But making the switch to a producer wasn't too hard; it's a similar jump from being a web app user to a web app creator, to which I think most JavaScript developers can relate.
+And like any project, I didn't really understand at the outset how much work it would be.

+Watching a community like the one we have in JavaScript in New York City has been my favorite part about moving here.
+Like many things in the city, I'm not sure how easy it would be to replicate elsewhere, due to the density and diversity unique to New York.
+So I'm not really confident when it comes to giving advice to folks interested in growing their own local tech communities.

+But there is one lesson I've learned from the past two years of helping build a successful community:

+**Seek mutual wins to amplify your efforts.**

 TODO